fenner/probe-clarification/probe-clarification.md

 # The PROBE Application {#application}

-The PROBE application accepts input parameters, sets a counter and enters a loop to be exited when the counter is equal to zero.
-On each iteration of the loop, PROBE emits an ICMP Extended Echo Request, decrements the counter, sets a timer and waits.
+The PROBE application accepts input parameters, sets a counter, and enters a loop to be exited when the counter is equal to 0.
+On each iteration of the loop, PROBE emits an ICMP Extended Echo Request, decrements the counter, sets a timer, and waits.
 The ICMP Extended Echo Request includes an Identifier and a Sequence Number.

 If an ICMP Extended Echo Reply carrying the same Identifier and Sequence Number arrives, PROBE relays information returned by that message to its user.
-However, on each iteration of the loop, PROBE waits for the timer to expire, regardless of whether an Extended Echo Reply message arrives.
+However, on each iteration of the loop, PROBE waits for the timer to expire regardless of whether an Extended Echo Reply message arrives.

 PROBE accepts the following parameters: